MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/troubleshooting.md

 - try clearing your browser's cache, cookies, temporary files, and any other browsing history that is stored.
 Close your browser, then open a new InPrivate browsing session.

 ### Browser hangs or shows "page can't be displayed" error when signing in to Partner Center
-After going to Partner Center/Collaborate and entering your username and password, you see one of these issues or errors:
+After navigating to Collaborate dashboard and entering your username and password, you see one of these issues or errors:
 - your browser appears to hang or become unresponsive
 - you get a "page can't be displayed" error
 - you get an error that says "ERR_TOO_MANY_REDIRECTS"